 Follow our DIY jockey box instructions, and you’ll have the best "mobile device" a beer lover could ever own.

-A jockey box is a great solution for serving draft beer on-the-go.
+A jockey box is an excellent solution for serving draft beer on the go.
 It does not require any power to operate, unlike a kegerator, while the beer stays fresher for longer than using a keg pump.
 They are ideal for high volume pouring at events, including parties, festivals and promotional samplings.

-You could go out and just buy a jockey box, but a more affordable and rewarding option is to build your own jockey box.
+You could just buy a jockey box, but a more affordable and rewarding option is to build your own jockey box.
 Just pick up a suitable cooler (you probably have one lying around), and you can turn it into a DIY jockey box beer tap cooler.

 Parts You’ll Need